afzalsayed96/expo/docs/pages/bare/installing-updates.md

 <details><summary><h4>💡 How do I customize which assets are included in an update bundle?</h4></summary>
 <p>

-If you have assets (such as images or other media) that are imported in your application code, and you would like these to be downloaded atomically as part of an update, add the `assetBundlePatterns` field under the `expo` key in your project's app.json.
+If you have assets (such as images or other media) that are imported in your application code and you would like these to be downloaded automatically as part of an update, add the `assetBundlePatterns` field under the `expo` key in your project's **app.json**.
 This field should be an array of file glob strings which point to the assets you want bundled.
 For example: `"assetBundlePatterns": ["**/*"]`

 </p>
 </details>